freetalk-fun/devtalk/docs/notebook/soft-skills/work-hard-vs-smart.md

 Once you have a crystal-clear understanding of your purpose and an explicit goal set, the question of when you should “work hard” or “work smart” is no longer a philosophical debate.
 In fact, I'd argue this dichotomy collapses entirely.

 Working smart becomes...
-- Taking a traditionally high-risk tactic, where you believe you can manage the risk.
+- Taking high-risk tactics, in situations you believe you can manage the risk.
-- Spending time auditing resources and picking efficient strategies and tactics.
+- Spending time auditing resources, to pick efficient strategies and tactics.

 Working hard becomes...
-- Choosing lower-risk, or more proven tactics, where you believe you can manage risk.
+- Choosing lower-risk, or more proven tactics, to ensure you can manage risk.
 - Picking less complex tactics with known resource usage and side-effects.

 The new questions that emerge are: How much time do I have to make a plan?
 What are my resources?
 What's my risk tolerance?